No Free Lunch: Non-Asymptotic Analysis of Prediction-Powered Inference: Introduction

+\begin{displayquote} \textit{[our] methods automatically adapt to the quality of available predictions, yielding easy-to-compute confidence sets\ldots that \textbf{always improve on classical intervals using only the labeled data.}} \citep{angelopoulos2023ppi++} \end{displayquote} However, this guarantee is asymptotic in nature, applying in the regime where the number of labeled examples becomes large, while the highest-value use of PPI++ comes precisely when labels are scarce.
+This leaves an open question: If the labeled sample is already too small to give a reliable estimate of the mean, when can we trust its assessment of the pseudo-labels?

-We resolve this question by providing an exact expression for the finite-sample mean squared estimation error (MSE) of PPI++, which can be directly compared to the MSE of the classical estimator.
-For PPI++ with sample splitting (see~\cref{def:crossfit-ppi-inf-n}), our analysis allows for any size of the labeled dataset and considers the unlabeled dataset to be arbitrarily large.
-Further, we place no restrictions on the joint distribution of pseudo- and true labels (other than bounded moments).
+We resolve this question by \textbf{providing an exact non-asymptotic expression for the finite-sample variance of PPI++} under a sample-splitting implementation, and in the regime where the unlabeled dataset is taken to be arbitrarily large.
+Our expression holds for any joint distribution of pseudo- and true labels that has bounded fourth moments.

-Our analysis produces a ``no free lunch'' result: PPI++ pays a price (in MSE terms) attributable to errors in estimating the correlation between pseudo- and true labels.
+This analysis yields practical insights.
+First, our analysis produces a ``no free lunch'' result: PPI++ pays a price attributable to errors in estimating the correlation between pseudo- and true labels.
 If this correlation is small, then the costs of PPI++ outweigh the benefits.
 From our general results, we derive expressions for the \textit{minimum number of labeled samples} that are required for PPI++ to improve upon the classical estimator.
 While our results apply to any distribution, they simplify considerably for Gaussian and binary labels.
-For Gaussian labels, the correlation must be larger than $(n-2)^{-1/2}$ for PPI++ to improve over the classical estimator, where $n$ is the labeled sample size.
+For Gaussian labels, the correlation must be larger than $(n-2)^{-1/2}$ for PPI++ to improve over the classical estimator, where $n$ is the labeled sample size.\footnote{As discussed in~\cref{theorem:jointly-normal-mse-condition-all}, this threshold is for an implementation without sample splitting.
+In the Gaussian setting with sample-splitting and cross-fitting, the threshold is slightly higher, at $(n/2 - 2)^{-1/2}$.}